ashrea06/Zeek-Suricata-Inline-TAP/README.md

-# ***Zeek NIDS with (Server OpenSSH Server) - Network Intrusion Detection System(Integrating "Suricata" rules similar to "Snort" rules)***
+# ***Zeek NIDS with OpenSSH Server - Network Intrusion Detection System(Integrating "Suricata" rules similar to "Snort" rules)***

 > - In this tutorial we`ll be building a Home Lab, using Zeek NIDs + FileBeat Input Agent(Written in Golang Programming Language) + Connected to an output Elastic Search.Specifically our NIDS Server, will have "two" separate "interfaces", one of which will be connected to a "Private Network", whilst the other one will be connected to the "NIDS Management Network" where it will also be sending "Log information".

 > [!TIP]
 > Remember : Our "Guest Machine" is a "Kali OS machine", and the default SSH Server that will be installed will be in the built-in "OpenSSH Server".

 _Let's install the "OpenSSH Server" to begin with on the Kali Machine_: